Council does not deal with wasps or bees on private land.

 The property owner/occupier is responsible for controlling or attending to any bee or wasp nuisance on their own property.

-You can find bee and wasp contractors in the yellow pages of the phone book.
+You can find bee and wasp contractors online or in the yellow pages of the phone book.

 - Locate the entrance to the nest during the day.

 - At night when wasps have stopped flying, sprinkle an insecticide powder (tablespoon of Carbaryl Insecticide) around the entrance.
 Carbaryl is available from garden centres or hardware stores.